 The rate of trials occurring in a court is a useful statistic when assisting courts in understanding the fundamentals of effective caseflow management.
-Although it is not a measure of a court's performance, per se, this statistic routinely is used by the Supreme Court of Ohio Case Management Section as part of its caseflow management training curriculum.
+Although it is not a measure of a court's performance, per se, this statistic is used by the Supreme Court's Case Management Section as part of its caseflow management training curriculum.

-In order to calculate trial rates, the various termination categories reported by the courts first are separated into termination categories that truly are dispositive of the case and categories that instead simply render the case no longer active for reporting purposes.
-The number of dispositive terminations are then summed.
+In order to calculate trial rates, the various termination categories reported by the courts first are separated into termination categories that are dispositive of the case and categories that instead render the case no longer active for reporting purposes.
+The number of dispositive terminations then are summed.
 The resulting sum is divided into the number of trials (either by jury, by court, or both) in order to produce the trial rate, expressed as a percentage.

-It is conventionally understood among court observers at the national level that approximately 2 percent of civil cases and 5 percent of criminal cases ultimately go to trial.
-Ohio trial rates are roughly similar for civil cases but far below 5 percent for criminal cases.
-Figures 7, 8 and 9 display the trial rates in Ohio's municipal and county courts in Misdemeanors, non-Small Claims civil cases, and traffic cases (O.V.I. and Other Traffic combined).
+It is understood among court observers at the national level that approximately 2 percent of civil cases and 5 percent of criminal cases ultimately go to trial.
+Ohio trial rates are similar for civil cases, but far below 5 percent for criminal cases.
+Figures 7, 8, and 9 display the trial rates in Ohio's municipal and county courts in misdemeanors, non-small claims civil cases, and traffic cases (O.V.I. and other traffic combined).